wzy816/llm/README.md

 ## Train on Scifi Novel Dataset

-Train a 117M/1.5B base model on ~4000 scifi novels in chinese.
+Train a 117M/1.5B base model on ~4000 scifi novels in chinese

 ```bash
 # Download https://huggingface.co/datasets/wzy816/scifi and and unzip to data/scifi.